prioritizr/prioritizr/docs/reference/add_feature_contiguity_constraints.md

 - zones:

   `matrix`, `Matrix` or `list` object describing the connection scheme for different zones.
-For `matrix` or and `Matrix` arguments, each row and column corresponds to a different zone in the argument to `x`, and cell values must contain binary `numeric` values (i.e., one or zero) that indicate if connected planning units (as specified in the argument to `data`) should be still considered connected if they are allocated to different zones.
+For `matrix` or and `Matrix` formats, each row and column corresponds to a different zone in `x`, and cell values must contain binary `numeric` values (i.e., one or zero) that indicate if connected planning units (as specified by `data`) should be still considered connected if they are allocated to different zones.
 The cell values along the diagonal of the matrix indicate if planning units should be subject to contiguity constraints when they are allocated to a given zone.
-Note arguments to `zones` must be symmetric, and that a row or column has a value of one then the diagonal element for that row or column must also have a value of one.
-If the connection scheme between different zones should differ among the features, then the argument to `zones` should be a `list` of `matrix` or `Matrix` objects that shows the specific scheme for each feature using the conventions described above.
-The default argument to `zones` is an identity matrix (i.e., a matrix with ones along the matrix diagonal and zeros elsewhere), so that planning units are only considered connected if they are both allocated to the same zone.
+Note that `zones` must be symmetric, and that if a row or column has a value of one then the diagonal element for that row or column must also have a value of one.
+If the connection scheme between different zones should differ among the features, then `zones` should be a `list` of `matrix` or `Matrix` objects that shows the specific scheme for each feature using the conventions described above.
+Defaults to an identity matrix (i.e., a matrix with ones along the matrix diagonal and zeros elsewhere), so that planning units are only considered connected if they are both allocated to the same zone.

 - data:

   `NULL`, `matrix`, `Matrix`, `data.frame` or `list` of `matrix`, `Matrix`, or `data.frame` objects.
-The argument to data shows which planning units should be treated as being connected when implementing constraints to ensure that features are represented in contiguous units.
+In particular, `data` indicates which planning units should be treated as being connected when implementing constraints to ensure that features are represented in contiguous units.
 If different features have different dispersal capabilities, then it may be desirable to specify which sets of planning units should be treated as being connected for which features using a `list` of objects.
-The default argument is `NULL` which means that the connection data is calculated automatically using the [`adjacency_matrix()`](https://prioritizr.net/reference/adjacency_matrix.md) function and so all adjacent planning units are treated as being connected for all features.
+Defaults to `NULL` such that the connection data are calculated automatically using the [`adjacency_matrix()`](https://prioritizr.net/reference/adjacency_matrix.md) function and so all adjacent planning units are treated as being connected for all features.
 See the Data format section for more